en3sctl/Java-Terminal/README.md

-Java Console exercises University exercises,
+Java Console exercises,
+University exercises,
 HackerRank exercises,
 and more :)